crea28/sysadmin/README.md

 	[test] create a timer (minutes/seconds) to send an audio and ubuntu desktop notification

 #### gen_thumb.sh
-	create a thumb dir ans create a thumb file for all .jpg and .JPG picture
+	create a thumb dir ans create a thumb file for all .jpg and .JPG picture.